Forbidden Archeology

 Forbidden Archeology: The Hidden History of the Human Race is a 1993 pseudoarchaeological book by Michael A. Cremo and Richard L. Thompson, written in association with the Bhaktivedanta Institute of ISKCON.
 Cremo states that the book has "over 900 pages of well-documented evidence suggesting that modern man did not evolve from ape man, but instead has co-existed with apes for millions of years!", and that the scientific establishment has suppressed the fossil evidence of extreme human antiquity.
 Cremo identifies as a "Vedic archeologist", since he believes his findings support the story of humanity described in the Vedas.
-Cremo's work has garnered interest from Hindu creationists, paranormalists, and theosophists.
 He says a knowledge filter (confirmation bias) is the cause of the supposed suppression.

 The book has attracted attention from some mainstream scholars as well as Hindu creationists and paranormalists.
-Scholars of mainstream archeology and paleoanthropology have described it as pseudoscience.
+Scholars of mainstream archaeology and paleoanthropology have described it as pseudoscience.